-For this coffee cake Dad used Bisquick, a popular baking mix back then as it still is now.
+For this coffee cake, Dad used Bisquick, a popular baking mix back then as it still is now.
 You don't have to worry about baking soda or baking powder because the mix comes with its own leavening.

-All you have to do is combine a couple cups of Bisquick with some milk (or water), a couple tablespoons of sugar, and an egg to make the batter.
+All you have to do is combine a couple of cups of Bisquick with some milk (or water), a couple of tablespoons of sugar, and an egg to make the batter.
 Pour that into a greased baking dish.

 Then insert slices of peeled, tart green apples into the batter and top with a brown sugar streusel topping, some dabs of butter, and bake!